 NEW!
 Starting Monday, March 23, 2015, the Pasadena Public Health Department Travel and Immunization Clinic will only be conduct skin testing for Tuberculosis (TB) on Mondays from 8:00-11:30 am and 1:00-4:30 pm.
 We will no longer be open on Tuesdays for skin testing.
 Please call (626) 744-6121 for more information.

 The TB Chest Clinic is only open on Tuesdays from 8:00 am to 12:00 pm.
-However, the clinic will be closed the following days, please call (626) 744-6024 for more information:

 The Pasadena Public Health Department Tuberculosis (TB) Clinic provides tuberculosis screening, treatment services and case management to control and prevent transmission of tuberculosis in the Pasadena community.
 If tuberculosis is detected, a patient will receive:

 Case management is a process that coordinates resources and referrals for patients to support them in appropriately managing their TB disease.

 Under Directly Observed Therapy (DOT), clinic staff assists patients with taking prescribed medicines to treat TB disease by directly observing them take their medicines.
 This helps to ensure compliance so the correct dose is taken at the correct time, for the entire course of treatment.
 The goal of DOT is to prevent: 1.
 Development of drug resistance and 2.
 Transmission of infection or disease

 In congruence with the most current public health and medical guidelines, and the Los Angeles County Department of Public Health, the tuberculosis (TB) testing policy for school-aged students has been revised.
 Effective June 9, 2014, the current universal testing policy will expand the universal screening population to students entering pre-kindergarten through 12th grade to be tested if they are at elevated risk for TB.
 See below for the policy addendum.